 - After all required documents have been uploaded via VSIS, they will first be reviewed by the Summer Sessions Office (Allow 5 business days).
 Then, Berkeley International Office will be able to view all your required documents.
 When Berkeley International Office approves all required documents, the Certificate of Eligibility (I-20) will be shipped via express mail within 15 business days.
 You can check the status of your I-20 and find mailout information about your package when you log into VSIS.
 Your I-20 will be issued 15 business days (3 weeks) after you have submitted a complete form.
 Incomplete applications, insufficient documentation, or enrollment that is less than full-time will lead to delays in the issuance of your I-20.
 Please note that mailing will take additional time.

 Students Who Do NOT need an I-20 from UC Berkeley

 In the following cases, you do NOT need to request an I-20 from UC Berkeley:

-- If you are in the U.S. in a non-immigrant status other than as a F-1 or J-1 student and that status allows you to be a full-time or part-time student.)
+- If you are in the U.S. in a non-immigrant status other than as an F-1 or J-1 student and that status allows you to be a full-time or part-time student.

 - If you are a continuing F-1 or J-1 UC Berkeley degree-seeking student who was enrolled in the spring semester prior to Summer Session.
 You should already have an I-20 or DS-2019; check the expiration date to make sure it will remain valid for the summer.

 WARNING!
 Visitor Visas or Visitor Entry: BIO can neither advise nor assist students who choose to enter the U.S. using B1/B-2 or ESTA /Visa Waiver Program (VWP).
 Study restrictions apply.
 All international students are strongly encouraged to enroll full-time and obtain the appropriate student visa status.